vmware/chap/USERGUIDE.md

 * SSL_CTX - SSL_CTX type associated with openssl
 * PyDictKeysObject -PyDictKeysObject associated with python (works python for 3.5, not for python 2.7)

+Anywhere one can provide a pattern name preceded by '%', one can use **?** to narrow the scope to unsigned allocations that do not match any pattern.

 ## Allocation Sets

 `chap` commands operate on sets of allocations.
 The simplest of the sets are based on whether the allocations are used or free and for the used ones whether they are anchored or leaked, and for the anchored allocations, whether or not they are allocated in a certain way.
 For all of these sets, the allocations are visited in increasing order of address.
 Here is a rough hierarchy: